dij0s/PETAL/thesis/bachelor_thesis.typ

 Consequently, this fluctuation may point to (1) a lack of robustness in certain criteria or (2) a statistical artifact of the limited number of benchmark runs.

 Further experimentation through additional benchmark runs is needed to distinguish between these possibilities.
-If the _intra-prompt_ variability remains, it points out an issue with the benchmarking framework and its ability to capture and nuance the criteria requirements inside responses.
+If the _intra-prompt_ variability remains, it points out an issue with the benchmarking framework and its evaluator model in its ability to capture and nuance the criteria requirements inside responses.
 Conversely, if it decreases, it can then be attributed to a statistical irregularity due to few benchmark iterations.
 #highlight("TODO: expliquer pq je fais pas plus de benchmarks dans l'étude")

 This would also help explain why the technical compliance criterion is ranked this low across all dimensions, supporting the need to refine its definition.